Saturday, January 26, 2013

 Review

 G'day mates!
 It's Film Guru Lad, and today is Australia Day, which means I'll be celebrating this national holiday.
 Speaking of celebration, I have just written a critique of an Aussie film about a famous dog who was a wanderer accepted by the town's residents.
 Yes, the movie was called RED DOG.
 It's a timeless and tragic tale, or tail, as I might call it.
 Get it!
 Anyway, we won't be telling any more dog jokes.
-It has humour and impact that shows audiences that the film is endearing.
-It even brings teary eyes to the people who haven't seen this movie.
-I praise several aspects, such as the acting of Josh Lucas and Rachael Taylor and the soundtrack.
-I like how RED DOG has stayed true to some parts of historical accuracy, which was excellent.
+It has humour and impact that show audiences that the film is endearing.
+It even brings tears to those who haven't seen this movie.
+I praise several aspects, such as the acting of Josh Lucas and Rachael Taylor, as well as the soundtrack.
+I was impressed by how RED DOG remained historically accurate in some parts, which was excellent.
 Surprisingly, Koko portrays the titular canine.
 It was his only film role before he died in 2012.

 When it comes to a particular family movie like RED DOG, I have to tell you that I enjoyed it.
-It was a wonderful Aussie classic that became one of the saddest and most humorous animal films and appeals to dog lovers.
-I would put it as the top dog on my list of movies made in Australia.
-So please keep checking my posts on my blog, which I will soon post and update.
+It was a wonderful Australian classic that became one of the most humorous and heartbreaking animal films, which appeals to dog lovers.
+I would put it at the top of my list of Australian movies, for it is a top dog.
+Please keep checking my blog for updates, which I will post soon.

 Star rating: (5/5) Best Movie Ever